hkvinge/hkvinge.github.io/research.md

 ![Heisenberg category_eq](diagramimage3.png)

-I work on problems related to representation theory, algebraic Lie theory, algebraic combinatorics, and categorification.
-These days I am especially interested in:
+I used to work on problems related to representation theory, algebraic Lie theory, algebraic combinatorics, and categorification:

-* Symmetric groups and related Hecke algebras,
-* Symmetric functions,
-* Quantum groups and crystal combinatorics,
-* Connections between representation theory and probability theory.

 See my [publications page](publications.md) for a list of my papers.